gogamarra/Automated-ELK-Stack/README.md

 - ![Configuration Files](./ansible/filebeat-playbook.yml)
 - ![Screenshots of Implementation](./ansible/filebeat-playbook.yml)

-This document contains the following details below:
+This document contains additional project information outlined below.
+Details follow.
 - Description of the Topology
 - Access Policies
 - ELK Configuration
   - Beats in Use
   - Machines Being Monitored
 - How to Use the Ansible Build

 ### Description of the Topology